aanu3804/AI-Lab-Experiments/README.md

 # AI-Lab-Experiments

-This repository contains Python implementations of various artificial intelligence (AI) problems and algorithms.
+This repository contains Python implementations of various artificial intelligence (AI) problems and algorithms which was done in Artificial Intelligence Lab in presence of Dr.K Nitalakshewara Rao.
 Each task includes a Python script implementing the solution and an output image showing the results.

 ## Tasks Overview